**The information below has not been verified for the 2020 tax year as the IRS Pub. 550 has not yet been released by the IRS.**

 File Form 1099-DIV with the IRS.
 If you received dividends as a nominee in 2019, you must file a Form 1099-DIV (or Form 2439) for those dividends with the IRS.
 Send the Form 1099-DIV with a Form 1096 to your Internal Revenue Service Center by February 28, 2020 (April 1, 2020, if you file Form 1099-DIV electronically).
 Give the actual owner of the dividends Copy B of the Form 1099-DIV by January 31, 2020.
 On Form 1099-DIV, you should be listed as the “Payer.”
 The other owner should be listed as the “Recipient.”
 You do not, however, have to file a Form 1099-DIV to show payments for your spouse.
 For more information about the reporting requirements and the penalties for failure to file (or furnish) certain information returns, see the General Instructions for Certain Information Returns and the Instructions for Form 2439.

 Note.
-This is completed for you automatically by the TaxAct program if Lines 15, 16 or 17 of Federal Form 1099-DIV are completed (in the Q&A that would be on the screen titled Dividend Income - Nominee in the appropriate field.
+This is completed for you automatically by the TaxAct program if Lines 16, 17, or 18 of Federal Form 1099-DIV are completed (in the Q&A that would be on the screen titled Dividend Income - Nominee in the appropriate field).

 This would only need to be done on the taxpayer's return to which the Form 1099-DIV was issued (i.e. the person whose social security number was listed on the form issued by the financial institution).
 The other taxpayers' return(s) would include the amount from the Form 1099-DIV issued by you to them as outlined below.

 TIP: If you received dividend income as a nominee, you must give the actual owner a Form 1099-DIV unless the owner is your spouse.
-You must also file a Form 1096 and a Form 1099-DIV with the IRS.
-For more details, see the General Instructions for Certain Information Returns (Forms 1098, 1099, 3921, 3922, 5498, and W-2G) and the Instructions for Form 2439.
-The Instructions for Form 1099-DIV may also be helpful.
+You must also file a Form 1096 Annual Summary and Transmittal of U.S. Information Returns and a Form 1099-DIV with the IRS.
+For more details, see the General Instructions for Certain Information Returns (Forms 1096, 1097, 1098, 1099, 3921, 3922, 5498, and W-2G) and the Instructions for Form 2439 Notice to Shareholder of Undistributed Long-Term Capital Gains.
+IRS Instructions for Form 1099-DIV may also be helpful.

 Note.
 The IRS uses this process to receive ownership information that helps determine which return will contain the income.

-To enter or review information from Form 1099-DIV Dividend Income:
+To enter or review information from Form 1099-DIV: